- Ph.D., Jagiellonian University.

-Tomasz Teluk is a policy analyst.
+Tomasz Teluk is a policy analyst, political scientist and economist.
 He is the Founder and President of the Globalization Institute Foundation (Instytut Globalizacji) and is a fellow of the Centre for the New Europe in Brussels where he served as an economic analyst.
 He is a former fellow and economic analyst at the Adam Smith Center in Warsaw.
 He has also been a columnist at TechCentralStation.com. ,

 The Globalization Institute is a public policy institute and think tank “focused on the positive aspects of globalization: and established with the goal to “promote free-market ideas in society and to educate citizens about the benefits of voluntary cooperation and economic liberty.”